mromero1591/ball_clock/README.md

 ## Description.

 In order to solve the Ball Clock Program I create the following data structures a stack and queue.
+I also created a Clock class to handle the clocks functionality.

 Since the program was going to be adding to end and removing from the front ball when working with the ball container, I used a queue to hold each of the balls.